quantumlib/ReCirq/docs/index.md

 There are many ways you can use ReCirq.
 One path is as follows:

- 1. Pick an experiment that closest match your interest
+ 1. Pick an experiment that most closely matches your interest.
- 2. Read the paper
+ 2. Read the paper.
       - Pay careful attention to the error mitigation and calibration techniques used in the experiment to maximize performance.
  3. Go through the tutorial of each experiment.
 It will give you an overview